 3. Allocate Your Budget

 No matter how much you have to spend, you can’t draw up a reasonable wedding budget without knowing how much of it to allow in each category.
-While percentages vary a bit across the country, the venue, food, and beverage costs of the typical reception take 55 to 60 percent of the total.
+While percentages vary a bit across the country, the venue, food, and beverage costs of the typical reception take 55 to 60 % of the total.
 Flowers, music, and photography/videography typically take about 8 to 10 percent each.

 That’s most of the actual wedding budget right there.
 You’ve still got to account for invitations, transportation, wedding attire, salon services, gifts, gratuities, and other small but significant details.
 Remember, every dollar you save on the wedding itself is a dollar you can spend in your new home on furniture and decor!
 For example check out this list of $100 and under collection of decor and furniture.

 If you’re employing a wedding planner, include that fee as well.
 A planner might be a good investment for you, though, because his or her fee could be offset by discounts the planner can get that would otherwise be unavailable to you.